Are you planning a move to the Greater New Orleans area?

-An Uptown street that runs along the river.
+The Uptown street that runs along the river.
 You can also use its abbreviation, Tchoup, pronounced “Chop.”

 A street downtown.
 While people are split on this one, the way most people in New Orleans pronounce it rhymes with “nope.”

-A word that means “a little something extra.”
+It means “a little something extra.”

 A street.
 In New Orleans, people emphasize the second syllable for this word.
 Pronounce it correctly and people will know you’re in the know.

 Delicious square-shaped doughnuts lavishly sprinkled with powdered sugar.
 Get the best in the world at Cafe Du Monde.

 A huge sandwich made up of thick layers of several different types of Italian meats, cheeses and a briny olive salad.
 Central Grocery and Cochon make legendary versions of this New Orleans favorite.

 A delicious stew made with seafood or meat and smothered in the Cajun “Holy Trinity” of celery, onions and bell peppers.
 To get a real taste of New Orleans, try the crawfish etouffee at Royal House.